 As medical technology advances, today’s retirees are continuing to live longer - meaning that they are more likely to access their savings and portfolio, which otherwise might have been passed on to the next generation.
-According to a recent Investor Survey by Natixis,7 research shows that 70% of young people expect to receive some type of an inheritance, whereas only 40% of parents plan on leaving one.
-In fact, 35% of Baby Boomers plan on spending their entire portfolio on themselves and 24% of Baby Boomers are actually expecting that their children will help to pay for some of their expenses during retirement!
+According to a recent Investor Survey by Natixis, research shows that 70 percent of young people expect to receive some type of an inheritance, whereas only 40 percent of parents plan on leaving one.7 In fact, 35 percent of baby boomers plan on spending their entire portfolio on themselves, and 24 percent of baby boomers are actually expecting that their children will help to pay for some of their expenses during retirement!

 The 401(k) is the primary source for retirement savings in America.
-Currently participants are allowed to contribute $18,000 into their 401(k)s each year, participants over 50 years old are able to contribute an additional $6,000 as “Catch-Up” contributions, offering participants the ability to save between $1,500 - $2,000/mo each year.
+Currently participants are allowed to contribute $18,000 into their 401(k)s each year, participants over 50 years old are able to contribute an additional $6,000 as “catch-up” contributions, offering participants the ability to save between $1,500 - $2,000 per month each year.
 On top of the employee’s savings, the company will often provide some type of profit sharing or a company match on a portion of the employee’s contribution.

 A good rule of thumb for 401(k)s that offer a company match is to at least contribute enough to get the full company match.
 It’s free money.
 But, as income increases and retirement gets closer, you are going to want to be saving a lot more than the minimum each month; you are going to want to really push up your savings rate over time.